 The early life of Theodore Roosevelt, our 26th president, was shaped in large part by his severe asthma.
 In fact, some could say, as explained on the website SparkNotes.com, that his experience with the breathing condition played a significant role in the man he eventually became.
 So while many of us know Roosevelt as a conservationist, a "Rough Rider", and a trust-busting president, let's learn more about Teddy Roosevelt, asthma sufferer.

 Roosevelt's Early Struggle with Asthma

-Theodore Roosevelt was born in October 1858 in New York City to a well-known and distinguished family.
+Theodore Roosevelt was born in October 1858 in New York City, to a well-known and distinguished family.
 He was the oldest son of four children.
 A sickly child, "Teedie", as he was called by his family, was often unable to participate in many childhood activities that are usually taken for granted like playing outside and going to school.

 Teddy suffered from headaches, toothaches, and abdominal pain as well as debilitating asthma.
 Doctors didn't understand the disease very well at the time, and Teddy was prescribed such remedies as going on vacation to the coast, smoking cigars, and drinking coffee and whiskey.
 He tried all of these remedies, but (not surprisingly) they did not cure his condition.